Fireproof Your Roof! How to Choose the Right Fire ...

 Can You Really Have a Fireproof Roof?

-But is there really such a thing as a fireproof roof?
-Unfortunately not.
-Even roofing materials that aren’t easily flammable can still melt or warp in the face of a raging fire’s extreme heat.
+But is it possible to have a fireproof roof?
+Unfortunately, no. Even materials that aren't easily flammable can still melt or warp when exposed to extreme heat from a fire.

 Fireproof vs. Fire-Resistant